tadyatha om gate gate paragate parasamgate bodhi svaha

 Wisdom = Faith in Divine Providence

-Negative experience is perpetuated by holding a belief that those troubles are required in specific configurations -- exempli gratia,, one always fails the exam.
+Negative experience is perpetuated by holding a belief that those polarizing catalytic experiences are required in specific configurations -- exempli gratia,, one always fails the exam.
 Mother always prefers the sibling. et cetera.

 As soon as the self-consciousness is sufficiently nourished by positive expectations, one may begin to (1) identify and (2) release the negative expectations.
 If a new level of wise permission has opened because the native has paid off a karmic debt caused by ignorant and harmful action in a parallel life , that is a very nice feeling of opportunity and lightness.
 It is slow going at first but soon there is a landslide of sparkling golden permissions!

 Fear is a heavy, grey, oppressive energy and when it is lifted there is a light, golden, liberating energy revealed which was there all along and its gloriously happy in the presence of the Divine.
 So in this glorious enlightened state, one will act.
 The act is wise.
 It has consequences of course = karma, but the karmic effect is beneficial as wise actions increase compassion.

 The key as always is consciousness of motivation.
 Most of the time, conscious self-granted permission is the direct result of the spiritually intentional release of fear which was temporarily obscuring the natural entitlement to live well, live free, and serve others with compassion.

 Permission is revealed not demanded.
 However there are emotionally driven compensations masquerading as spiritual permissions, ego-driven false entitlements masquerading as permissions, and immature unwise inadequately thought-through assertions masquerading as permissions.
 If one seems to be granting oneself permission to do something more harmful than helpful, it is worth a second look at the internal"trust meter".

 For example: the Busted Budget